swissup/swissup.github.io/m1/extensions/easybanners/use-cases-lightbox-and-awesomebar-banners.md

 Condition                           | Description
 ------------------------------------|---------------------------------------------------------------
-Display Count per Customer          | Do not show banner more than X times for particular customer Customer browsing time (seconds)    | Show banner after X seconds of browsing time (idle + activity) Customer inactivity time (seconds)  | Show banner after X seconds of idle time Customer activity time (seconds)    | Show banner after X seconds of active browsing
+Display Count per Customer          | Do not show banner more than X times for particular customer Display Count per Customer (Per Day)    | Do not show banner more than X times per day for particular customer Display Count per Customer (Per Week)   | Do not show banner more than X times per week for particular customer Display Count per Customer (Per Month)  | Do not show banner more than X times per month for particular customer Customer browsing time (seconds)    | Show banner after X seconds of browsing time (idle + activity) Customer inactivity time (seconds)  | Show banner after X seconds of idle time Customer activity time (seconds)    | Show banner after X seconds of active browsing